 Museum of Science's National Center for Technological Literacy and Valley City State University to Partner in National Education Initiative, "Closing the Technology & Engineering Teaching Gap"

-Engineering and Technology Lessons for Children (EiE) capitalizes on youngsters' natural fascination with building, taking things apart, and figuring out how things work.
+Engineering is Elementary: Engineering and Technology Lessons for Children (EiE) capitalizes on youngsters' natural fascination with building, taking things apart, and figuring out how things work.
 The program integrates engineering content with elementary science concepts.
 Each unit focuses on a field of engineering-or example, materials engineering, mechanical engineering, and environmental engineering-and includes a child's illustrated storybook, lesson plans, and student materials.
 The lessons are correlated with technology/engineering curriculum standards.

-This series involves students in collecting and analyzing their own data in hands-on investigations integrated with engineering design activities.
+Building Math: This series involves students in collecting and analyzing their own data in hands-on investigations integrated with engineering design activities.
 Students develop algebraic thinking skills and solve real problems (such as designing a bridge prototype or building a shelter).
 On each adventure, they apply math knowledge and concepts to their investigations and use the engineering design process to meet challenges.
 Recommended for enrichment, or as a replacement unit, each title in the series has an engaging theme: Everest Trek, Stranded!, and Amazon Mission.

 The overarching goal of the relationship between NCTL and VCSU is to leverage our respective missions, strengths, and resources to bring quality standards-based education in engineering and technology to K-12 schools throughout the United States more effectively and more quickly than either could do without the other.